 In our home, it’s our restaurant budget.
 I hate cooking, and when life gets busy I want to eat out so I can spend time chatting with everyone instead of cooking (and then cleaning up afterward).

 That means when I see that life is going to get busy (such as having 4 volleyball games in one week), I try to get ahead of the days by planning out what our meals are going to be.
-It might still be going out to eat, but only if we have enough money in our budget and going to a less expensive restaurant such as Steak N Shake instead of Panera.
+It might still be going out to eat, but only if we have enough money in our budget.
+That may mean going to a less expensive restaurant such as Steak N Shake instead of Panera.

 We also stretch our at-home dinners by turning leftovers into a new creation for lunch the next day, and finding cheap but filling meals.